- Academic Overview

 Introduction to Ethics.

-Ethical theories and systems such as Situation Ethics, Natural Law and Utilitarianism, looking at applied how these are applied to a range of issues such as the value and sanctity of human life.
+Ethical theories and systems such as Situation Ethics, Natural Law and Utilitarianism, looking at applied how these are applied to a range of issues such as business ethics and euthanasia.

 Method of assessment